Key Points to Implement Linear Probing

 types as int

-function is implemented as hash(key) = key % 10
+function implemented as hash(key) = key % 10

 .
-This setup easily simulates hash collisions, for example, hash(1)
+This setup easily simulates hash collisions, such as both hash(1)

 and hash(11)

-The basic logic of linear probing is as follows:
+The general logic of linear probing is as follows:

 // The basic logic of linear probing, pseudocode implementation